ntrezowan/the-plain/_posts/2017-07-20-configuring-smtp-for-sharepoint-2016.md

 ```
 You can use different SMTP server for each web application as shown above.

-3. Save the following script as `SMTPTest.ps1` and run it from `SharePoint 2016 Management Shell`;
+3. Save the following script as `SMTPTest.ps1`.
+This script will allow us to test if a particular web application can send email using SMTP;
 ```
 $sd = New-Object System.Collections.Specialized.StringDictionary
 $sd.Add("to","xyz@example.com")